antra1805/ImageForgeFX/README.md

 🌟**ImageForgeFX**

-ImageForgeFX is a JavaFX-based image processing appplication that applies real-time filters and effects on images using multithreaded processing.
+A JavaFX-based image processing appplication that applies real-time filters and effects on images using multithreaded processing.
 It provides a modular architecture for experimenting with custom filters and visualizing results on an interactive canvas.

 ✨**Features**